route1io/knowledge-base/_posts/2024-07-15-geolift-market-setup.md

 If you are planning a test that is attempting to put 20% of a KPI into each test cell, and your pre-specified test-group has much more than 20%, the pre-specified market allocation will persist and override the 20% value.
 In this case you could end up with unequal sized test cells.

-This may or may not be prolematic, and it may or may not leave you with enough other markets to fully design the test
+This may or may not be problematic, and it may or may not leave you with enough other markets to fully design the test

 ## Running Multi-Cell Test processes